drudru18/drudru18/README.md

 <div id="visits" align="center">
   <img src="https://komarev.com/ghpvc/?username=drudru18&style=flat-square&color=blue" alt=""/>
 </div>
+-->

 ---
 ### 👨‍💻 About me: <br>
-Third year student at the University of Louvain-la-Neuve (UCLouvain) in Computer Science.
+Student rolled in cybersecurity and network & systems master at UCLouvain.
 - 🎵 I make music when the time allows me to
-- 🎮 I love RPG games and multiplayer games, as long as I have fun (no Shooter 🤮)
+- 🎮 I love RPG games and multiplayer games, as long as I have fun
-- ⌨️ I code small programms in Python and sites in HTML/CSS when I don't have to code for school
+- ⌨️ I code small programms in Python, sometimes websites in HTML/CSS/Javascript when I don't have to code for school or bash programs
 - 🌴 I love traveling (a lot)

 ---